Lupin the Third: The Woman Called Fujiko Mine: Fujiko's Lie

-A follow-up to Goemon Blood Spray by the same staff, entitled Lupin the IIIrd: Fujiko Mine's Lie (LUPIN THE IIIRD 峰不二子の嘘, Mine Fujiko no Uso), was released on May 31, 2019.
-It was released on DVD and Blu-ray on August 23, 2019.
+A follow-up to Goemon Blood Spray by the same staff, entitled Lupin the IIIrd: Fujiko Mine's Lie (LUPIN THE IIIRD 峰不二子の嘘, Mine Fujiko no Uso), was released on May 31, 2019, and later on DVD and Blu-ray on August 23 of the same year.
 Discotek Media released the film in North America as Lupin III: Fujiko's Lie on March 31, 2020.

 A young boy called Gene holds the key to $500 million that his father embezzled.
 The two are being targeted by the assassin Bincam who attacked Gene's father, Randy.